Skip to main content

 Al Harees

-One of the most prestigious Emirati dishes, especially during Ramadan and Eid.
-Made with cracked wheat and meat (chicken or lamb) slow-cooked for hours in clay pots until it reaches a creamy porridge-like consistency, topped with ghee or cinnamon.
+A dish held in high regard, especially during Ramadan and Eid.
+Cracked wheat and meat, usually chicken or lamb, are slow-cooked for hours in clay pots until the mixture turns into a creamy porridge, then finished with ghee or cinnamon.

 Luqaimat